mgks/Android-SmartWebView/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Create a report to help the project improve
 labels:
 ---

-**Describe the bug**
+**Bug Description**
-A clear and concise description of what the bug is, better if you can attach a log.
+# A clear and concise description of what the bug is, better if you can attach a log.

-**Expected behavior**
+**Expected Behavior**
-A clear and concise description of what you expected to happen.
+# A clear and concise description of what you expected to happen.

-**Screenshots**
+**Any Logs/Screenshots**
-If applicable, add screenshots to help explain your problem.
+# If applicable, add a log or screenshot(s) to help explain your problem.

-**Device (please complete the following information):**
+**Device(s) (recommended):**
- - Device name/variant: [e.g. Samsung Galaxy, J2]
+ - Device name/variant: [e.g. Google Pixel/6, Samsung Galaxy/J2]
- - Build [e.g. arm, x86]
+ - Build: [e.g. arm, x86]
- - Android Version [e.g. API 27 or Oreo]
+ - Android Version: [e.g. API 27 or Oreo]

-**Additional context**
+**Additional Context**
-Add any other context about the problem here.
+# Any other optional context/comment about the problem.